Methods of Preparing, Cooking and Enjoying Cabbage

 5 Reasons to Enjoy Cabbage

-Cabbage offers huge health benefits that can not be ignored!
-Many health benefits are similar to broccoli (they’re in the same plant family).
+1. Cabbage offers huge health benefits that can not be ignored: Many health benefits are similar to broccoli (they’re in the same plant family).
 Cabbage is high in beta-carotene, vitamin C and fiber.
 (Vitamin C to reduce toxins which are the main causes of arthritis, gout, and skin diseases.)
 Also, cabbage may reduce the risk of some forms of cancer including colorectal cancers.

-It’s cheap and widely available year-round.
-There are so many varieties of cabbage, too, including Green, Savoy, red, Napa, bok choy, and Brussels Sprouts (tiny cabbages!).
-It is possible to enjoy eating cabbage pretty much all year round.
 Although most any cabbage will work for any use, plant breeders have developed many varieties in many colors and textures.
-Some are sweet, mild, tender as lettuce; others rock hard and good for shredding or slicing crosswise into thick “steaks” for roasting.
+Some are sweet, mild, tender as lettuce; others rock hard and good for shredding or slicing crosswise into thick steaks for roasting.

-Cabbage lasts longer in the fridge than most vegetables.
-If cabbage is properly stored, it can last from 3 weeks to up to 2 months in your refrigerator.
+3. Cabbage lasts longer in the fridge than most vegetables: If cabbage is properly stored, it can last from 3 weeks to up to 2 months in your refrigerator.
 In optimum root cellar conditions, it can even last longer.
 Store in a hydrator drawer if possible.
 Do not remove the outer leaves nor wash until ready to use.

-It’s versatile.
-I’ve sliced it into soups and salads, shredded it into coleslaws, stir-fried it with onions and apples, fermented it into sauerkraut, stuffed whole cabbages or individual cabbage leaves, steamed it, boiled it, fried it, roasted it, and grilled it.
+4. It’s versatile: I’ve sliced it into soups and salads, shredded it into coleslaws, stir-fried it with onions and apples, fermented it into sauerkraut, stuffed whole cabbages or individual cabbage leaves, steamed it, boiled it, fried it, roasted it, and grilled it.
 I’ve even experimented with cabbage desserts, not always successfully!
 (See more about cooking below.)

-Cabbage is even great for weight loss and beautiful skin!
-I’m sure you’ve heard of the cabbage diet (not that I would recommend it).
+5. Cabbage is even great for weight loss and beautiful skin: I’m sure you’ve heard of the cabbage diet (not that I would recommend it).
 There are only 33 calories in a cup of cooked cabbage, and it is low in fat and high in fiber.
 Cabbage also helps keep skin looking health, toned, blemish-free and glowing; it’s rich in antioxidants (including vitamin C and beta-carotene).

 Read Also: The Complete Classification of Crops